CholiRat/Caso-2-PromptSales/README.md

 For more information check the oficial documentation: [Elastic scale - Azure SQL Database | Microsoft Learn](https://learn.microsoft.com/es-es/azure/azure-sql/database/elastic-scale-introduction?view=azuresql)

-To meet the requirement of handling 100,000 transactions, the data will be partitioned across X sharded set of databases.
+To meet the requirement of handling 100,000 transactions, the data will be partitioned across 3 sharded set of databases.
 This is according to the data retrieved from the perfomance benchmarks
--	Number of Shards: The system will be configured with X shards.
+-	Number of Shards: The system will be configured with 3 shards.
--	Data Distribution: Information will be partitioned into X distinct parts using a hash function over the campaignIDs.
+-	Data Distribution: Information will be partitioned into 3 distinct parts using a hash function over the campaignIDs.
 In this way, distribution is balanced according to the amount of campaigns in the system.

 To give a better understanding of the architecture, a diagram is provided:
 ![DiagramScalability](img/diagrama-scalability.png)